meridianid/invoker-styles/README.md

 A styling language for a better collaboration between designer and developer.

----

 ### What it is

-It is just a spec, and we are only going to provide the Sass (with SCSS) implementation and the android implementation is coming soon.
+It is just a spec.
+And for now, we are only going to provide the Sass (using SCSS) implementation and also the android implementation is coming soon.

----

 ### What it is not

-It is not a UI library or framework
+It is not a CSS framework, UI library, or any kind of framework

 ---